sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	![fastqc sequence duplication levels plot](../assets/images/multiqc_mouseMT/fastqc_sequence_duplication_levels_plot.png)

-	Here we see that some sequence are duplicated, but not many.
+	Here we see that some sequences are duplicated, but not many.
-	Normally in the context of RNA-seq some transcripts are present in a large number of copies in the samples, so we would expect to see more over-represented sequences.
+	Normally in the context of RNA-seq, some transcripts are present in a large number of copies in the samples, so we would expect to see more over-represented sequences.
 	This is not the case here because this is a toy dataset with a very small number of reads.

 	![fastqc adapter content plot](../assets/images/multiqc_mouseMT/fastqc_adapter_content_plot.png)